SMSpp-Project/smspp-project/README.md

 - [tests](https://gitlab.com/smspp/tests), defining (complex) testers for
-  several components of the project that require elements (Block and/or Solver) from different sub-projects and that therefore are better not included in any specific sub-project.
+  several components of the project that require elements (Block and/or Solver) from different subprojects and that therefore are better not included in any specific subproject.

-- [tools](https://gitlab.com/smspp/tools), defining some tools that can be useful for users (such as "main files" that take instances of problems and solve them) and that require elements (Block and/or Solver) from different sub-projects so that they are better not included in any specific sub-project.
+- [tools](https://gitlab.com/smspp/tools), defining some tools that can be useful for users (such as "main files" that take instances of problems and solve them) and that require elements (Block and/or Solver) from different subprojects so that they are better not included in any specific subproject.

 ## Getting started